lzim/mtl/red/part1/part1_learner/mtl_red_part_1_see.md

  - In the data tabs, provderis can _zoom in_ on specific veterans.
 Patient information corresponds to the same categories as the team trends: diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from Mental Health Assistant.
  - Providers can filter to find specific patients, or produce reports by navigating to the right side of the screen and clicking on the "Funnel" icon to unhide filter panel.

+- What **data** tab would you use to find out how many current patients on the team are engaged in a specific evidence-based psychotherapy?
+What column shows you the session number (EBP template) that the patient is on?
+- What **viz** option would you use to see what the most common service encounters or visits are?
+- Are there services that have been increasing over time?
+- Are there services that have been decreasing over time?

 **Tips & Tricks**
  - If you do not see something that you would expect or previously saw, check to see if a filter is applied by clicking on the **funnel icon** in the top upper right.
 Filters are active if it says "Filters and slicers affecting this visual".
  - dataDiag in the data UI has an additional column after "Diagnoses of Interest," called "Primary Diagnoses", specifying which diagnosis is primary to help providers better understand the characteristics of the patient population.